 Calc spreadsheets

 Calc can save files as HTML documents by going to File > Save As on the menu bar and select HTML Document (Calc) format as the file type.
-This is similar to “Single web page” on page 140.
+This is similar to “Single web page” above.

 If the file contains more than one sheet and the web pages are created using the Web Wizard (see “Exporting web pages using the Web Wizard” on page 137), the additional sheets will follow one another in the HTML file.
 Links to each sheet will be placed at the top of the document.